mhjacks/ansible-pattern-theory/practice.md

 Despite some of the limitations of non-Kubernetes targets for configuration management, we recognized that, in the first place, we already have an answer for how to apply GitOps patterns to Kubernetes.
 What we lacked was an understanding of how to apply the same philosophy to things that were not Kubernetes.
 In the second place, many devices that will be part of the technology landscape for years still to come do not have a path to being managed by a Kubernetes-based API (network devices like switches, routers, and access points; many "edge" devices that handle redundancy in a very different way than by making the devices themselves redundant); and even if everything in the technology landscape had a path to being managed by Kubernetes, it would still be decades before the last non-Kubernetes device would be retired.

+## On Repeatability

+It was very important, in order to achieve the goal of "testability" for this framework, to enable it to rebuild reliably and repeatably - to be able to build from literally nothing but credentials; to be able to manufacture infrastructure, install products on it, configure the products to do something interesting and useful, and then also to be able to (in that case) tear everything down again, and then rebuild it all.

+## On Tooling

+We made a conscious decision early to keep the tooling used in the framework itself within the Red Hat ecosystem (in terms of products and projectts that were largely sponsored or supported by Red Hat).
+So while we could have used Terraform (for example) to install AWS resources, and that might have been easier/more straightforward, we made a conscious decision not to do so.

+Our reasoning went like this:

+* This framework is to show off Ansible
+* Ansible can "automate everything"
+* Using Ansible throughout simplifies the tooling necessary to install

+AAP also includes some critical infrastructure for running patterns; in particular a secrets store (built into AAP) and a container registry (Automation Hub).

+In terms of scaffolding (that is, the parts of the framework that exist only to help build a pattern, but not really part of the pattern itself), the amazon.aws collection from Galaxy is well-maintained and widely used; and there was already example code (in ansible-workshops) that used it extensively.
+We had always intended on featuring Validated Content for configuring the Red Hat product elements of patterns whereever possible.

+## Analogies to openshift-install

+Many of the technical decisions in the MVP of the framework were guided by analogies with the Kubernetes/OpenShift-based Validated Patterns framework.
+For that, the assumption on install is that the user will provide the pattern a "blank" (i.e. freshly installed) OpenShift cluster.
+The pattern framework then installs the Pattern Operator and the Pattern Operator installs the selected pattern.

+There are not exact analogs to this mechanism in the OS-instance world.
+There are many, many ways to provision nodes, such as PXEboot, image-based instantiation, network install...and one of the key architectural guideposts we have used on the Validated Patterns team is "we don't write installers."
+To us, that means we do not write _platform_ level installers; we did not want to spend a lot of time figuring out how to install OpenShift in particular but to focus on how to do interesting things with it once it was installed.
+We recognized immediately that we would have to interact at least a bit with installation processes to make OS instances.
+This also provided some implicit guidance as to which pieces of the project were (and had to be) truly GitOps and what did not.
+In the OpenShift/Kubernetes framework, everything prior to the Pattern Operator install is pre-GitOps; the framework is not particularly opinionated on how OpenShift itself is installed; it expects a freshly installed cluster, and a kubeadmin KUBECONFIG to configure the cluster with.

+This provided a useful scheme to follow when developing the Ansible-based framework.
+In order to claim "Validated" for the patterns to be built with this framework, the patterns have to be testable.
+For the sanity of all involved, it is convenient for the framework to be able to make its own OS instances, though it cannot absolutely mandate that it only work with such instances.
+Inside Red Hat, AWS is commonly used by Engineering for developing and testing solutions; it is also widely used by customers and users.

+Thus, the framework repo itself became (mostly) the analog to openshift-install; everything it does (short of handing the configuration off to AAP) is to prepare the pattern to run, but is not expected to be essential to the pattern itself.
+It is scaffolding to simplify the process of QE for the pattern as it provides defaults for sizing and to run the necessary software in a standard, supported topology.

+At the first demo of the framework, we were reminded again about the importance of running on bare metal/on-prem resources.
+So we made additional, explicit entry points for an "API-only" installation (i.e. the customer/user has configured and are bringing your own AAP controller) as well as a "From-OS" installation (i.e. the customer/user has one or two "blank" VMs to install the AAP software on).

+From an architectural standpoint, the framework itself is a minimally-opinionated way of entitling and then applying the controller_configuration collection to an AAP installation; it supports some conveniences for installing some extra features (mostly driven by the initial use case).
+The main goal is to enable a wide range of uses.

 ## Ansible Edge GitOps - Halfway There

 The first entry of Ansible into the Validated Patterns framework came with the development of the [Ansible Edge GitOps](https://github.com/hybrid-cloud-patterns/ansible-edge-gitops).
 We recognized as a team that it would be good to show how Ansible fit into the overall portfolio vision, and to show in some way that GitOps could also apply to technologies that were not Kubernetes.
 The initial configuration mechanism for AAP in Ansible Edge used resources and state on the installation workstation (or "provisioner node", if you prefer) to configure AAP itself, including loading secrets directly into AAP, as opposed to loading them from HashiCorp Vault and published into the cluster via the External Secrets Operator, as we were doing with the other patterns.
 Near the end of the initial Ansible Edge development cycle, the engineering manager challenged me to move as much of that configuration into the cluster as possible.